 HUDL

 Hudl is the program that our Teams use for game and practice footage.
-Film may be shared with the Team, and at times, Coaches may request that players review certain plays, games, etc. Once you have been uploaded onto the Roster, you will receive an invitation to join HUDL.
+Film will be shared with the Team, and at times, Coaches may request that players review certain plays, games, etc. Once you have been uploaded onto the Roster, you will receive an invitation to join HUDL.
 If you have used the program before, you should simply need to login and select your team or season.

 MISSION STATEMENT